What Is the Best Roomba To Buy In 2018: Model Comparison Chart

 iAdapt Navigation is a set of sensors that helps find dirt and clean in a back-and-forth pattern, prevent it from falling down.
 Roomba prevents hitting walls and other solid barriers by using Light-Touch bumper technology.

-However, Roomba 960 and 980 use the upgraded version of iAdapt - iAdapt 2.0. iRobot upgraded its navigation pattern and added a Visual Localization, a system that uses cameras for mapping and tracking its location while cleaning.
+However, the Roomba 960 and the Roomba 980 use the upgraded version of iAdapt - iAdapt 2.0. iRobot upgraded its navigation pattern and added a Visual Localization, a system that uses cameras for mapping and tracking its location while cleaning.

 What is the AeroForce Cleaning System?

 All Roomba robots use the AeroForce cleaning system.
 How does it work?
 Dual counter-rotating tangle-free brushes grab dirt and debris from carpets and hard floors.
-The airflow accelerator boosts suction power to catch dirt, debris, and allergens, transferring it into the filtered, high-capacity bin.
-The latest models use a more powerful vacuuming system that increases air power up to 5 and 10 (Room 980) times.
+The airflow accelerator boosts suction power to catch dirt, debris, and allergens, transferring it into the dustbin.
+The latest models use a more powerful vacuuming system that increases air power up to 5 and 10 times (the Roomba 980 has the Carpet Boost feature that increases suction power to its maximum).
 The side spin brush cleans corners and wedges, transferring dirt to the dustbin.
-The anti-tangle system will not allow the robot to get stuck between cords, carpet fringe ,or tassels.
+The anti-tangle system will not allow the robot to get stuck between cords, carpet fringe, or tassels.
 If it does, the system stops the side and main brushes of the vacuum to try to escape.
-Aside from the AeroForce cleaning system, the Roomba 980 has the Carpet Boost feature that increases suction power up to 10 times.

 Edge Cleaning Mode